vaporif/parry-guard/README.md

 ## Prerequisites

-The ML models are gated on HuggingFace.
-Before installing:
+The ML models are gated on HuggingFace, so you need to accept licenses before installing:

 1. Create an account at [huggingface.co](https://huggingface.co)
 2. Accept the [DeBERTa v3 license](https://huggingface.co/ProtectAI/deberta-v3-small-prompt-injection-v2) (required for all modes)